wonkybream/pirssi/README.md

 ## How this plays out

 A publisher sends messages to an IRC channel which is a sort of message broker in this case.
-Every message is by default prefixed with `:pirssi:`, that's the queue information.
+Every message is by default prefixed with `:pirssi:`, that's a message queue information.

-A consumer connects to given IRC channel and starts reading messages.
-It filters out every message except ones with the prefix.
+A consumer connects to the given IRC channel and starts consuming messages.
+The consumer filters out every message except ones with the prefix.
 Messages are then forwarded to a handler.

 Handler is simple implementation of a list of callable objects.
-It works by calling every object inside it with received argument.
+The handler works by calling every object inside it with received argument.

 ```python
 from pirssi.handler import Handler